ZimmerD/QConQuantifier/README.md

 -------

-The QConQuantifier provides researchers with interest in targeted proteomics using quantification qconcatamers (QConcats) with an easy-to-use-all-in-one software solution provided as a console tool.
+The QConQuantifier provides researchers with interest in targeted proteomics using quantification qconcatamers (QConcats) with an easy-to-use-all-in-one software solution as a console tool.

 Motiviation